Avvinashjha/Docs/Nodejs/docs/A_Introdunction_to_nodejs.md

 Node.js does not create a new thread for every request, Instead:

 - The event loop receives a request
-- Sends ling tasks to background workers
+- Sends long tasks to background workers
 - Returns the response when done

 This is why nodejs is fast and scalable.